 Who should be screened for lung cancer:

 - Individuals between the ages of 50 and 77

 - Those who are asymptomatic (no signs or symptoms of lung cancer)

-- Individuals who have a tobacco smoking history of at least 30 pack-years (one pack-year equals smoking one pack per day for 30 years or two packs per day for 15 years; one pack equals 20 cigarettes)
+- Individuals who have a tobacco smoking history of at least 20 pack-years (20 pack-years = smoking one pack per day for 20 years; 1 pack = 20 cigarettes)